compbiozurich/UZH-BIO392/course-results/2020/Caroline-Karch/IGV_day10.md

 -	Tumor bam: HCC1143_tumor
 - P_Germline?

-Colors: The alignments are colored by tag HC.
-I think the grey ones does not belong to this HC group and therefore were not colored. the red pastel samples belong to the normal cell linage and the green to the tumor cell linage.
+Colors:

-For the grey I detect tumor and normal cell samples.
-I don't really understand what this means...
+The alignments are colored by tag HC.
+Reads with the same color indicate same haplotype.
+I think the grey ones does not belong to this HC group and therefore were not colored, they probably belong to some references.
+The red pastel samples belong to the normal cell linage and the green to the tumor cell linage.